Performance Breakdown

 However, after extensively testing the “Submarine” wet-dry nozzle, it has a glaring flow that hampers its function.

-The lack of a dirty water container means the wet-dry nozzle can’t hold enough dirty residue in this small tray that tends to spill contents even with the slightest tilt.
+The lack of a dirty water container means the wet-dry nozzle can’t hold enough dirty residue in this small tray, which tends to spill contents even with the slightest tilt.

 Also, the wet-dry roller doesn’t pick up liquid messes cleanly, leaving a damp surface, much like a traditional mop.

-While the vacuum function is excellent since it’s a V15 Detect equipped with a wet-dry attachment, I can’t recommend this product given its subpar mopping performance.
+While the vacuum function is excellent, given that it’s a V15 Detect equipped with a wet-dry attachment, I can’t recommend this product due to its subpar mopping performance.

 Using a regular mop would be easier, since you don’t have to spend time cleaning the nozzle.